mad-finance/lens-network-stuff/README.md

 Test Token 3: `0x59A82594d4b72c1AE0AC9c721201A3B7e6AF8062`

+## Rindexer
+Indexing service for univ3 `Swap` events.
+[Read more](rindexer/README.md)

+Make sure to set your custom webhook url in the yaml [rindexer/echorfi-rindexer-uni-v3/rindexer.yaml](rindexer/echorfi-rindexer-uni-v3/rindexer.yaml) and deploy the docker container

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**